 A few more things to consider when buying your first inflatable SUP…

 - Drop stitch technology.
 If you can afford a board with good quality drop stitch technology, it’s worth the investment.
-Drop stitch technology makes the board more rigid when inflated and stops that ‘bend’ in the middle you often see in cheaper boards when fully inflated.
+Drop stitch technology makes the board more rigid when inflated and stops it from bulging in the middle.

 - Fin setup (one vs three).
 You’ll have seen that different boards have different fin systems.
 Some have one main middle fin, some have three finds in a V formation.
 Unless you’re planning on doing something very specific, this doesn’t matter too much.
 Generally, the one fin setup is better for touring, tracking and long journeys, and the three fins are better for all round paddling and especially surfing.